On this page we will describe local, provincial and national initiatives. Please click on the links below to jump to any

 CAP was created following the publication in December 2012 of the report on mental health services by the Health and Welfare Commissioner of Québec in which equitable access to psychotherapy services, as part of a treatment plan for mental health problems, was identified as an unmet need.

 CAP is composed of a number of organizations like AMI-Quebec, as well as experts in the field of health services who believe that psychotherapy services should be available to individuals of all ages affected by a mental disorder.
 Therefore, CAP’s objective is to rally public and government support towards the implementation of psychotherapy services within the public healthcare system.
 Click HERE for more information about CAP.

 This is a 5km walk that increases public awareness about mental health.
 Since 2009, Montreal Walks For Mental Health has helped fight the stigma about mental illness.
 Over 1200 people participated in the 6th annual Walk on October 5, 2014.
-Mark your calendars: the next walk will be on Sunday, October 5, 2014.
+Mark your calendars: the next walk will be on Sunday, October 4th, 2015.
 Please click HERE for more information.

 The Mental Health Commission of Canada was established in 2007 as an independent, non-for-profit organization funded by the government of Canada.